varun-spectre/Information_Extraction/Unsupervised/README.md

 ## What else could have tried and what could have done better

-From BERT QA model answer is accurate for paragraph if related data for question is present for the paragraph bit if it's not I am getting some random answer with good confidence scores, to handle these types of situation some regex can be done
+From BERT QA model answer is accurate for paragraph if related data for question is present in the paragraph but if it's not I am getting some random answer with good confidence scores, to handle these types of situation some regex can be done

 Multiple questions could have been asked for single field